isomerpages/moe-ast-olive/index.md

   - infopic:
       title: "#OLiveWellness MLUs"
       description: Need a perk-me-up after sitting at your home work area for hours?
-        Take a break and pick one of our well-being Micro-learning Units from OPAL2.0!
+        Take a break and re-energise with our well-being Micro-learning Units from OPAL2.0.
       button: Click to read more!
       url: /olivewellness-micro-learning-units/
       image: /images/opal mlu thumbnail.png